Documentation of Urgently Endangered Tupian Languages

 |Language||Mondé (ISO639-3:mnd), Puruborá (ISO639-3:pur), Mekens (ISO639-3:skf), Ayuru (ISO639-3:wyr), Xipaya (ISO639-3:xiy)|

 |Collection Status||Collection online|

-This collection will contain documentation of five of the most urgently endangered native languages of Brazil, which are under-researched as of yet.
-These languages are: Mondé, Puruborá, Mekens, Ayuru, and Xipaya.
-These five languages belong to the lesser-known branches of the Tupi family.
-Only two have received prior intensive research and none has adequate documentation available.
+This collection contains documentation of five of the most urgently endangered native languages of Brazil, which are under-researched as of yet.
+These languages are: Mondé (currently known as Salamãy), Puruborá, Mekens (currently known as Sakurabiat), Ayuru (currenly known as Wayoro), and Xipaya.
+These five languages belong to the lesser-known branches of the Tupian family.
+Only two had received prior intensive research and none had adequate documentation available.

 This collection was started with the following general objectives:

 - To salvage the maximum information about the language and about the traditional culture expressed through the language;